siddhi-244/Embellish/README.md

 ![Forks](https://img.shields.io/github/forks/siddhi-244/Embellish?style=social)  ![Stars](https://img.shields.io/github/stars/siddhi-244/Embellish?style=social) [![GitHub issues](https://img.shields.io/github/issues/siddhi-244/Embellish?color=green&logo=github&style=flat)](https://github.com/siddhi-244/Embellish/issues) [![GitHub PRs](https://img.shields.io/github/issues-pr/siddhi-244/Embellish?style=flat&logo=github)](https://github.com/siddhi-244/Embellish/pulls)

-- Embellish contains all the different animations or designable components in html,css,js,jquery,which can be used to enhance UI of any website.
+- Having a design or animation in css?
+Want to flaunt it ?
+Do you want other people to use your component?
+Here we are.
+Contribute your designs to Embellish.
-- _Any design on a website that you see and like, just take a screen recording and raise an issue [here](https://github.com/siddhi-244/Embellish/issues).
-We'll get the design as a simple and reusable component for you to use._
+- Embellish is a collection of awesome css designs or animations which can be added to any website to enhance the UI of your website.
 <div align="center">

 ## 🛠️ Technology Stack